-Chop the mint, coriander leaves and green chillies roughly.
+Chop the mint, coriander leaves and green chilies roughly.
 Put them together in a blender.

 Whisk two tablespoons of yogurt with salt, black salt and sugar.
-Mix the ground mint-coriander-green chilly paste with the yogurt.
+Mix the paste of ground mint, coriander and green chilies with the whisked yogurt.

-Let the dip stand for 30 minutes before serving with your favorite snacks.
+Let mint and yogurt dip stand for 30 minutes before serving with your favorite snacks.

 Mint and yogurt dip can be kept refrigerated for a day or two.